yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-grouping.markdown

 # Considerations

-- FG not supported with a Space using [LRU-Cache Policy|http://www.gigaspaces.com/wiki/display/XAP95/LRU-Cache+Policy] over [EDS|http://www.gigaspaces.com/wiki/display/XAP95/External+Data+Source].
+- FG not supported with a Space using depanlinkLRU-Cache Policytengahlinkhttp://www.gigaspaces.com/wiki/display/XAP95/LRU-Cache+Policybelakanglink over depanlinkEDStengahlinkhttp://www.gigaspaces.com/wiki/display/XAP95/External+Data+Sourcebelakanglink.
 - Cross partitioning of groups is not supported (same limitation as in regular FIFO operations).
 - `SpaceFifoGroupingProperty` and `SpaceFifoGroupingIndex` cannot be used as dynamic indexes.
 - `SpaceFifoGroupingProperty` and `SpaceFifoGroupingIndex` cannot be used  as collection indexes.